Explore Anne 'Gentleman Jack' Lister's Halifax

 The Calder & Hebble Navigation is navigable and walkable today.

-Northgate Hall was built next door as a saloon for the hotel.
-The Hall’s foundation stone was laid by Anne Lister and Ann Walker on 22nd September 1835.
 A time capsule containing an inscribed lead scroll and coins was buried beneath the stone.
+Anne wrote:

-“The coins of the king's reign – a sovereign, half-sovereign, half-crown, shilling, and six-pence (could not get a seven-shilling piece, very scarce.
-Swanns, the bakers in York, had only seen two of William IV seven-shilling pieces) - were put in a large-mouthed green glass bottle; also an inscription engraved on sheet-lead and rolled up tight.
-The cork was dipped in tarm then put into the neck of the bottle and covered over with coarse red wax.
-It should have been hermetically sealed, but Messrs Harper and Husband could not get it done, had no blow-pipe.”
+“The coins of the King’s reign (William IV) i.e. a sovereign, half-sovereign, half-crown, shilling and six pence (could not get a seven-shilling piece, very scarce.
+Swanns, the Bakers in York, had only seen two of William IV seven-shilling pieces) were put into a large mouthed green glass bottle also an inscription engraved on sheet-lead and rolled up tight.
+The cork was dipped in tar, then put into the neck of the bottle and covered over with coarse red wax.
+It should have been hermetically sealed, but Messrs Harper and Husband could not get it done, had no blow-pipe.
+I said I could have got it done at old Charles Howarth’s.
+No!
+Because it was not plate glass.
+The green glass was too difficult to fuse!
+The stone in which the hole was made that we put the bottle into was a large square piece of rough stone from one of Stock’s quarries, whence comes the rest of the stone wanted, and formed the footing of the front corner (nearest Halifax) of the Casino.
+Over this footing was put a very large mass of grit stone, quarried at Northgate in digging the cellar, and which they called the foundation stone.
+There must have been a hundred people collected round the spot: - two neatly dressed young ladies, some respectable looking men and the rest rabble.
+There was a little crowd to push through to get into the wall-race.”

-Northgate House/Hotel and Hall were demolished in 1961 for road widening during redevelopment of the area.
-Excavations for the Broad Street complex in 2010 discovered the remains of the basement casino.
+Northgate Hotel and the casino (known in later years as the Theatre de Luxe) were demolished in 1961 for road widening during redevelopment of the area.
+Excavations for the Broad Street complex in 2010 uncovered the remains of the casino basement.

 Malcolm Bull’s Calderdale Companion